 All along the Trishuli road from this point of continuous creeping to Dhunche, clear indications of dilating landslide masses can be seen from place to place.
-Fig. 7 shows a pair of photographs of a dilating debris mass, which was cut at this elevation for the temporary road construction.
+Fig. 8 shows a pair of photographs of a dilating debris mass halfway up on a landslide mass, which was cut at this elevation for the temporary road construction.
 These photos, arranged side by side can be perceived as a single image in terms of depth, and one notices that the matrix of fine sand filling up the voids of sub-angular rocks/ boulders exhibits fresh open cracks, an indication that the fabric of these embedded large rocks are slowly dilating.
+An anaglyph 3D image of this debris mass is shown in Fig. 9.